 If a model costs the same amount as other products in the class but performs better, it is considered a value product.
 If a less expensive product performs at the same level as more expensive machines, it also has value.

-The Kobalt and Ryobi models perform at the highest level in both wet and dry work, comparable to some of our favorite steam mops and the best vacuum cleaners, respectively, yet they ring up for significantly less than the average price for these tools, making them both a great value.
+The Kobalt and Ryobi models perform at the highest level in both wet and dry work, comparable to some of our favorite steam mops and vacuum cleaners, respectively, yet they ring up for significantly less than the average price for these tools, making them both a great value.

 Dry Work